HerrMotz/bachelor-thesis/publication/main.typ

   image("rdf_mapping.svg", width: 87%)
 ) <fig:rdf_mapping>

-For further use a subset of these namespaces will be denoted by abbreviations.
+For further use, a subset of these namespaces will be denoted by abbreviations.
   Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.
   Let
   $f_bold(p), f_bold(q), f_bold(s) in I$ be _distinct_ IRIs.
   In analogy to the Wikibase data model, $f_bold(p)$ will denote the prefix for the namespace for *p*\roperties `p:`, $f_bold(q)$ for *q*\ualifying properties `pq:` and $f_bold(s)$ for *s*\tatements `ps:`. <def:prefix_formally>

 = Querying <heading:querying>

+With the structure of the data to be queried now clearly defined, the next step involves formulating a corresponding SPARQL query and creating a query yielding the same results using a Visual Query Graph.

 Constructing a query for an RDF graph can be viewed as creating a subgraph — a set of RDF triples.
 In addition to valid RDF terms such as IRIs, blank nodes, and literals, now variables can be inserted at any position in the triple, instead of an RDF term.
 Each variable is distinct from all others and can be placed in multiple positions within the query graph.
 The database's query engine will try to find the same structure in the RDF graph and returns the RDF Terms which overlapped with a variable.
 This _matching_ is essentially the process of querying an RDF graph.
 Among other features, such stencils can be written using the RDF query language _SPARQL_, where this query graph or stencil is referred to as _Basic Graph Pattern_.